Aura Identity Theft Protection review 2026

 Although I enjoyed the overall experience using Aura and it’s considered to be the industry-leading solution for identity theft protection, there are also some shortcomings I’ve noticed:

-3. User interface.
-I also found the user interface a bit clunky at times.
-Some users, including myself, have also found Aura's dashboard difficult to navigate, mostly because the key features of alerts and identity monitoring are not as easily viewed as they could be.
+- User interface.
+Aura’s user interface can be a bit clunky at times.
+Some users, including myself, have found Aura's dashboard difficult to navigate, mostly because the key features of alerts and identity monitoring are not as easily accessible as they could be.

 That said, even with these limitations, I still found Aura’s identity protection and financial fraud monitoring to be some of the most thorough I’ve tested.
 Aura's comprehensive feature set and strong core identity protection capabilities make it a solid choice for most users looking for identity theft protection.